Save-Dao/guide/docs/discord-channels.md

 sidebar_label: Channels
 ---

-Within the Save Dao Discord, you’ll notice a suite of Categories each full of different sub-channels.
+Within the Adbongo Org Discord, you’ll notice a suite of Categories each full of different sub-channels.
 Here’s what you need to know about each.
 You can join discord here:  (https://discord.gg/5Cnkpgrgvd)

 ## Public